-While it might not seem a big deal today, in 1979 an R-rated, and quite gory, monster movie having a bunch of merchandise aimed at children caused quite a bit of controversy.
+While it might not seem as big a deal today, back in 1979 an R-rated, and quite gory, monster movie having a bunch of merchandise marketed toward children caused a small stir of controversy.

-I recall a segment of Sneak Previews wherein Gene Siskel took a moment to hold up one of Kenner's 18" Alien figures and rant about how vile it was for a toy company to make and sell something so inappropriate for children.
+I do recall watching a segment of Sneak Previews wherein Gene Siskel took a moment to hold up one of Kenner's 18" Alien figures and rant about how vile it was for a toy company to make and sell something so inappropriate for children.
 12-year-old me thought he was an overreacting, stick-in-the-mud jerk-face.
-Because that toy was fucking awesome and I wanted it, bad.
+That toy looked awesome and I wanted it, bad.

-And who got it for Christmas in 1979?
+Yet who got it for Christmas that year?
 My younger brother.
-I got the soundtrack, Heavy Metal's Alien: The Illustrated Story, and Richard J. Anobile's Alien: The Movie Novel.
+I got the soundtrack album, Heavy Metal's Alien: The Illustrated Story, and Richard J. Anobile's Alien: The Movie Novel.
 So it goes.

 No comments: